LennartSBR/OssClient/README.md

-# UntisClient
+# OssClient
- The timetable in your PC
+ Digital in der Schule